sg893052/sonic-buildimage/base/autonego_and_link_training.md

 Several CLI configuration commands support this feature.
 The commands are available in interface config mode.

-- A CLI show command lists the per-interface AN and LT configuration and status
+- A CLI show command lists the per-interface AN and LT configuration and status.
-- A set of CLI config commands to configure the per-interface AN and LT configuration
+- A set of CLI config commands to configure the per-interface AN and LT configuration.

 # 2 Functionality